-Set into the hillsides of a beautiful green valley, Mcleod Ganj is one of the most popular destinations in Himachal Pradesh and certainly has a different vibe than the rest of India.
+Set into the hillsides of the green Kangra Valley, Mcleod Ganj is one of the most popular destinations in Himachal Pradesh and certainly has a different vibe than the rest of India.

-Most tourist buses arrive just below the main square in the north of McLeod Ganj.
-You'll need to walk 200 meters up a hill to town from the bus station.
-Two parallel roads, Jogiwara Road and Temple Road, lead south from the small main square.
-At the end of Temple Road is the Tsuglagkhang Complex -- home of the Dalai Lama and the most popular attraction in town.
+Most tourist buses arrive just below the main square in the northern part of McLeod Ganj.
+You'll need to walk 200 meters up a hill to the main part of town.
+Two roads, Jogiwara (also spelled Jogibara) Road and Temple Road, lead south from the small main square and form a ring.
+At the end of Temple Road is the Tsuglagkhang Complex — home of the 14th Dalai Lama and the most popular attraction in town.

-Bhagsu Road leads east out of the main square and has numerous mid-range guesthouses and cafes.
-A small path branches off of Jogiwara Road to the east; the steep set of stairs by Yongling School leads to a lower section of McLeod Ganj where you will find budget guesthouses.
+Bhagsu Road leads east out of the main square and is lined with numerous mid-range guesthouses and cafes catering to travelers.
+A small path branches off of Jogiwara Road to the east; the steep set of stairs by Yongling School leads to a lower section of McLeod Ganj where you will find additional budget guesthouses.

-All of McLeod Ganj can be covered on foot, although there are plenty of taxis and rickshaws in the main square to take you to neighboring villages.
+All of McLeod Ganj can be covered on foot, although there are plenty of taxis and rickshaws in the main square when you're ready to visit neighboring villages or attractions.

 What to Expect

 McLeod Ganj itself is compact; it can be walked from end to end in around only 15 minutes.
-As home to the 14th Dalai Lama and a large Tibetan community, you'll see plenty of Tibetan refugees and maroon-robed monks chatting in cafes and walking the streets.
+As home to the 14th Dalai Lama and home-in-exile to a large Tibetan community, you'll see plenty of Tibetan refugees and maroon-robed monks chatting as they walk the streets.

-McLeod Ganj is a popular destination for people who want to study Buddhism, holistic therapies, and participate in retreats.
-The best way to interact with the local Tibetan community is by taking advantage of the numerous volunteer opportunities, even if it's only an afternoon to help Tibetans refugees practice English.
+McLeod Ganj is a popular destination for people who want to study Buddhism, holistic therapies such as massage, and participate in meditation retreats.
+The best way to interact with the local Tibetan community is by taking advantage of the numerous volunteer opportunities, even if it's only spending an afternoon to help Tibetan refugees practice their English.

-There are several midrange options along Bhagsu Road just off the main square.
-For cheaper and long-term stay options, consider walking down the stairs below Yongling School on Jogiwara Road to the numerous budget guesthouses or even staying in the quiet village of Dharamkot, a steep, one-kilometer walk from the main square.
+There are several midrange guesthouses along Bhagsu Road just off the main square.
+For cheaper and long-term stay options, consider walking down the stairs below Yongling School on Jogiwara Road to the numerous budget guesthouses.
+Another option is staying in the quieter village of Dharamkot, a steep, one-kilometer walk from the main square.

-Always ask to see a room first; many places smell moldy because of the persistent dampness.
-Unless you enjoy falling asleep with blaring horns as a backdrop, stay away from rooms facing the main street; horns blare even in the night.
+Always ask to see a room first; many places smell moldy because of the persistent dampness of the valley.
+Stay away from rooms facing the main street; horns blare even in the night.

-With a steady stream of travelers visiting McLeod Ganj, you'll find a wide range of budget and midrange restaurants around town serving Indian, Tibetan, and Western food (especially pizza) is the norm.
+With plenty of Western travelers visiting McLeod Ganj, you'll never run out of budget and midrange restaurants around town.
+Indian, Tibetan, and Western food (especially pizza) is the norm.

-Vegetarian fare is the most dominant, although you'll find a couple of rogue eateries cooking chicken and mutton.
-Many restaurants have outside areas or rooftops with a view; a majority advertise Wi-Fi which may or may not be working.
+Vegetarian fare is pretty well the rule rather than the exception, although a handful of rogue eateries cook chicken and mutton.
+Many restaurants have outside areas or rooftops with a mountain view; a majority advertise Wi-Fi which may or may not be working.

-McLeod Ganj is a great place to give Tibetan food a try, particularly momo (dumplings), Tingmo (steamed bread), and Thukpa (noodle soup).
-Excellent herbal teas are available everywhere.
+McLeod Ganj is a great place to give Tibetan food a try, particularly momo (dumplings), Tingmo (steamed bread), and a bowl of warming Thukpa (noodle soup).
+Excellent herbal teas are available everywhere as is chai.

 When you grow tired of Indian and Tibetan food:

-- Lung Ta: This nonprofit Japanese restaurant has a daily set menu; Tuesday and Friday -- the vegetarian sushi days -- are the most popular.
+- Lung Ta: This nonprofit Japanese restaurant has a daily set menu; the vegetarian sushi days are the most popular.
 All proceeds support the Gu-Chu-Sum Movement of Tibet, an organization that helps political prisoners from Tibet.

 - Seven Hills of Dokkaebi: An authentic Korean restaurant with fireplace, great food, large library, and classy music.
 The large pots of Korean teas are a great deal.

-- McLlo Restaurant: Located predominantly in the main square, this towering restaurant isn't the cheapest but has the thickest menu in town.
+- McLlo Restaurant: Impossible to miss in the main square of town, this towering tourist restaurant isn't the cheapest but has the thickest menu in town.
 Uniformed staff deliver mountain trout and international fare that you can't find elsewhere.

-Despite a steady stream of travelers walking the streets of McLeod Ganj, don't expect much nightlife.
 In fact, the town practically shuts down around 10 p.m.
 You'll find the two best choices on rooftops in the main square.
-X-Cite, despite being dark and a little rough around the edges, is a large space open late.
-McLlo Restaurant, one of the most expensive restaurants in town, has a pleasant rooftop bar; drink prices are the same as more seedy spots around town.
+X-Cite, despite being dark and intimidating, is a large discotheque open late.
+McLlo Restaurant, one of the busiest tourist restaurants in town, has a pleasant rooftop bar.

 Tips and Considerations for McLeod Ganj

-- Power cuts are a common occurrence; carry a flashlight with you and be careful about charging electronic devices unattended as generator starts can damage them.
+- Power cuts are a common occurrence; carry a flashlight with you and be careful about charging electronic devices unattended.
+Generator starts can damage them.
 If the lights begin doing funny things, unplug!

 - Many cafes and hotels advertise free Wi-Fi, however, speeds can be painfully slow depending on time of day and the weather.
-Learn about protecting yourself in Wi-Fi cafes.
+Be mindful about using shared computers to handle personal business.

-- The valley stays green for a reason: it rains a lot around McCleod Ganj!
+- The valley stays green for a reason: McLeod Ganj gets a lot of rain!
 An umbrella and rain gear are excellent investments; they're for sale everywhere.
-Although mornings are usually more clear, keep in mind that weather changes very quickly in the valley.
+Although mornings are usually clear, keep in mind that weather changes very quickly in the valley.
 Be prepared when hiking to neighboring villages.

-- Rubbish and plastic bottles are a real problem in McLeod Ganj.
+- Rubbish and plastic bottles are piled high in McLeod Ganj.
 Take advantage of the water-refill stations in restaurants and guesthouses.
-You can refill bottles at Nick's Italian cafe and the Green cafe on Bhagsu road.
-Read more about responsible travel.
+You can refill bottles at Nick's Italian Kitchen and the Green Restaurant on Bhagsu road.